mazamin7/rhythm_wheel/README.md

 ### Creating the rhythm
 In order to fill a step, you have to click once on the desired location.<br/>
-Click once again to mark the step as accented.
+There is also the possibility to give the accent to a specific step; in order to do this you have to click once again to mark the step as accented.<br/>
-Click one more time and it’s removed.<br/>
+For remove the step you have simplt to click one more time and then it’s removed.<br/>
+Another important thing is the fact that with the wheel of the mouse, in combination with the hover of the mouse, is possible to rotate the steps.
+This is particullary relevant in order to create some irregular rhythms.<br/>
+In this brief gif animation you can see how all this process works.
 <img src="https://github.com/mazamin7/rhythm_wheel/raw/main/src/resources/images/case_of_use_1.gif" width="400" height="300"/>

 ### Saving/loading on the cloud